vivekghanchi/HackInfinity17/README.md

 - MSP issued by Govt. for the crops.
 - Latest schemes by Govt. which are beneficial to farmers.

+And not only that, we are providing this service via 3 different methods i.e.
+- Website.
+- Android App.
+- ChatBot which will feature hindi language also.

 ### Themes:
 - Agirculture Production and Management
 - Soil Fertility Management